Baker Mayfield Player Prop Bets for NFL Week 11 | Cleveland vs. Detroit 11/21/2021

 Recent Performances

-- In last week's outing against the Patriots, Mayfield threw for 73 yards while completing 52.4% of his passes, while tossing one touchdown with one interception.
+- In last week's matchup with the Patriots, Mayfield completed 52.4% of his passes for 73 yards, while tossing one touchdown with one interception.

-- Mayfield has racked up 516 passing yards (172.0 per game) and has a 61.6% completion percentage (45-for-73) over his last three appearances, tossing three touchdowns and one interception.

 Mayfield's Cleveland Teammates